-I have been working primarily in Indonesia.
+I have been working primarily in Indonesia with area of expertise Kalimantan, Java and Lesser Sunda Islands.
 I

 I have been awarded two full scholarships by Australian Awards for pursuing Master and Doctoral degree at the University of Queensland.
 During my PhD, I was also awarded with Top-up Scholarship by Australian Research Council-Centre of Excellence for Environmental Decisions (ARC-CEED) and UQ Travel Award.
 My PhD was jointly supervised by Professor Kerrie Wilson, Professor Hugh Possingham, Dr. Peter Erskine and Dr. Erik Meijaard.